- Collin Swan, Senior Counsel, World Bank Office of Suspension & Debarment (USA)

 - Alan Bacarese, Director, Integrity and Corruption, African Development Bank (Côte d'Ivoire)

-- Matthew Fowler, Principal Integrity Officer, Office of Institutional Integrity, Inter-American Development Bank Group (Washington DC)
+- Matthew Fowler, Principal Integrity Officer, Office of Institutional Integrity, Inter-American Development Bank Group (USA)

 - Chiawen Kiew, Associate Director (Investigations), European Bank for Reconstruction and Development (United Kingdom)

-- David Binns, Director, Anticorruption and Integrity Investigations Division, Asian Development Bank, Asian Development Bank (Philippines)
+- January Sanchez, Integrity Specialist, The Office of Anticorruption and Integrity, Asian Development Bank, Asian Development Bank (Philippines)

-- Lucas Diez-Suarez, Compliance Counsel, International Finance Corporation (Washington DC)
+- Lucas Diez-Suarez, Compliance Counsel, International Finance Corporation (USA)